 This gate has not been treated and the water is soaking into the gate

 Charltons recommend two coats of a UV Oil (suitable for planed timber).
 Always refer to manufacturers instructions for full treatment process.
 However, Oil should be applied before the gates are hung and put out in the natural elements and not after the gates have been hung and weathered for any period.
-The gates should be wiped down with white spirit prior to treating with oil to allow the oil to bond better with the wood.
+The gates should be wiped down with methylated spirit prior to treating with oil to allow the oil to bond better with the wood.

-Some wood oil manufacturers state that hard woods needs to weather off (for approx. 6 weeks) after installation.
+Some wood oil manufacturer’s state that hardwoods needs to weather off (for approx. 6 weeks) after installation.
 Thereby, the wood becomes absorbent and the wood finish adheres optimally.
 However, due to the British weather, gates are exposed to strong weathering so it will be very difficult to maintain a maximum moisture content of 20% and avoid staining.
 This is why Charltons recommend that treatment is applied before the gates are hung.

 Having spent money on a hardwood gate for your property, it makes sense to ensure that your investment is given the best possible protection to keep it looking good; if it is well maintained there is no reason why a quality hardwood gate should not last a lifetime.